Patsy Cline: 1954–1960: Four Star Records

 In 1954, Bill Peer created and distributed a series of demonstration tapes with Cline's voice on it.
 A tape was brought to the attention of Bill McCall, president of Four Star Records.
 On September 30, 1954, she signed a two-year recording contract with the label alongside Peer and her husband Gerald Cline.
-The original contract allowed Four Star to receive most of the money for the songs she recorded.
-Therefore, Cline received little of the royalties from the label, totaling out to 2.34 percent on her recording contract.
-Her first recording session took place in Nashville, Tennessee on January 5, 1955.
+The original contract gave the vast majority of the revenue from her recordings to Four Star, with Cline receiving less than three percent in royalties.
+Her first recording session took place in Nashville on January 5, 1955.
 Songs for the session were handpicked by McCall and Paul Cohen.
 Four Star leased the recordings to the larger Decca Records.
-For those reasons Owen Bradley was chosen as the session's producer, a professional relationship that would continue into the 1960s.
+For those reasons, Owen Bradley was chosen as the session's producer, a professional relationship that continued into the 1960s.
 Her first single release was 1955's "A Church, a Courtroom, Then Goodbye".
-Although Cline promoted it with an appearance on the Grand Ole Opry the song was not successful.
+Although Cline promoted it with an appearance on the Grand Ole Opry, the song was not successful.

 Cline recorded a variety of musical styles while recording for Four Star.
-This included genres such as gospel, rockabilly, traditional country and pop.
+This included genres such as gospel, rockabilly, traditional country, and pop.
 Writers and music journalists have had mixed responses on Cline's Four Star material.
 Robert Oermann and Mary Bufwack of Finding Her Voice: Women in Country Music called the label's choice of material "mediocre".
 They also commented that Cline seemed to have "groped for her own sound on the label".
 Kurt Wolff of Country Music the Rough Guide commented that the music was "sturdy enough, but they only hinted at the potential that lurked inside her.
 Richie Unterberger of Allmusic claimed it was Cline's voice that made the Four Star material less appealing: "Circumstances were not wholly to blame for Cline's commercial failures.
 She would have never made it as a rockabilly singer, lacking the conviction of Wanda Jackson or the spunk of Brenda Lee.
 In fact, in comparison with her best work, she sounds rather stiff and ill-at-ease on most of her early singles."

-Between 1955 and 1956, Cline's four singles for Four Star failed to become hits.
-However, she continued performing regionally, including on the Town and Country Jamboree.
-In 1956, she appeared on ABC's Country Music Jubilee, Ozark Jubilee.
+Between 1955 and 1956, Cline's four singles for Four Star failed to become hits, but she continued performing regionally, including on the Town and Country Jamboree.
+In 1956, she appeared on ABC's country music program, Ozark Jubilee.
 It was at one of her local performances that she met her second husband, Charlie Dick.
-In 1956, Cline received a call to perform on Arthur Godfrey's Talent Scouts, a national television show she had auditioned for several months prior.
+In 1956, Cline received a call to perform on Arthur Godfrey's Talent Scouts, a national television show for which she had auditioned several months prior.
 She accepted the offer, using her mother Hilda Hensley as her talent scout for the show.
 According to the show's rules, talent scouts could not be family members.
-For those reasons, Cline's mother lied in order to appear on the show.
+For those reasons, Cline's mother lied to appear on the show.
 When Arthur Godfrey asked if Hensley had known Cline her entire life, she replied, "Yes, just about!"